Boiling water reactor: Condensate and feedwater

 Steam exiting the turbine flows into condensers located underneath the low-pressure turbines, where the steam is cooled and returned to the liquid state (condensate).
 The condensate is then pumped through feedwater heaters that raise its temperature using extraction steam from various turbine stages.
 Feedwater from the feedwater heaters enters the reactor pressure vessel (RPV) through nozzles high on the vessel, well above the top of the nuclear fuel assemblies (these nuclear fuel assemblies constitute the "core") but below the water level.

-The feedwater enters into the downcomer or annulus region and combines with water exiting the moisture separators.
+The feedwater enters moving downwards, mixing with water exiting the moisture separators.
 The feedwater subcools the saturated water from the moisture separators.
-This water now flows down the downcomer or annulus region, which is separated from the core by a tall shroud.
+This water now flows down the "downcomer" or "annulus" region (see diagram), which is separated from the core by a tall shroud.
 The water then goes through either jet pumps or internal recirculation pumps that provide additional pumping power (hydraulic head).
 The water now makes a 180-degree turn and moves up through the lower core plate into the nuclear core, where the fuel elements heat the water.
 Water exiting the fuel channels at the top guide is saturated with a steam quality of about 15%.
 Typical core flow may be 45,000,000 kg/h (100,000,000 lb/h) with 6,500,000 kg/h (14,500,000 lb/h) steam flow.
 However, core-average void fraction is a significantly higher fraction (~40%).
-These sort of values may be found in each plant's publicly available Technical Specifications, Final Safety Analysis Report, or Core Operating Limits Report.
+These sorts of values may be found in each plant's publicly available Technical Specifications, Final Safety Analysis Report, or Core Operating Limits Report.